clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

       git config --global user.email "you@example.com"
       git config --global user.name "Your Name"

+   This global setting is used by |CL| tools that make use of Git.

+.. _install-tooling-end:

 Example 2: Build RPM with existing spec file
 ============================================

 This example shows how to build a RPM from a pre-packaged upstream package, with an existing spec file.
 The example uses the ``dmidecode`` package.

-Make sure you have completed `Example 1: First time setup`_ before starting this example.
+Complete `Example 1: Complete setup for building source`_ before starting this example.

 #.
 Navigate to the autospec workspace and clone the ``dmidecode`` package: